Enlargement of ASEAN: Timor-Leste

+In November 2022, following the 40th and 41st ASEAN Summit in Phnom Penh, the organisation issued a statement announcing that it had agreed "in principle" to East Timor's membership, granted East Timor observer status at high-level meetings and that a roadmap to full membership would be submitted at the 2023 summit.
+At the 42nd ASEAN Summit in Labuan Bajo in May 2023 the roadmap for Timor Leste's accession was adopted.

+During the 46th ASEAN Summit, Malaysian Prime Minister Anwar Ibrahim suggested that Timor-Leste could officially join ASEAN during the following summit scheduled in October 2025.
+On 25 October 2025, Timor-Leste deposited its instruments of accession to ASEAN.
+Malaysian foreign minister Datuk Seri Mohamad Hasan stated “your presence will enrich Asean’s collective identity.
+Not only in demography, but politically, culturally, and economically”.
+On 26 October 2025, Timor-Leste officially joined ASEAN with the signing of the Declaration on the Admission of Timor-Leste into ASEAN.

 Future enlargement

 Papua New Guinea

 Papua New Guinea (PNG) has been an observer of the regional bloc since 1976, earlier than any other non-original member of ASEAN.
 Its leaders have been pushing for full membership since at least the 1980s.
 During the 29th AMM in 1996, PNG Foreign Minister Kilroy Genia proposed that Papua New Guinea be accorded permanent associate membership with ASEAN.
 PNG Prime Minister Michael Somare stated during his visit to the Philippines in 2009 that his country was considering applying for full membership.
 In March 2012, Indonesian President Susilo Bambang Yudhoyono expressed his support for PNG membership in ASEAN.
 In June 2013 PNG Foreign Minister Rimbink Pato reiterated that the country was "very interested" in joining ASEAN.
+During 46th ASEAN summit in Malaysia, Indonesian President Prabowo Subianto proposed for PNG's inclusion to ASEAN.

 An obstacle to PNG's admission to ASEAN has been its geographical location.
-Although located no farther away from ASEAN's Jakarta headquarters than northern Myanmar, PNG is usually considered to be outside Southeast Asia and thus ineligible for membership.
-When the country was granted the observer status in 1976, it was acknowledged that PNG shares the same political and economic region with ASEAN's member, and was connected geographically, because the country forms half of the island of New Guinea, with the other half consisting of Indonesia's provinces of Papua and West Papua.
+Although located no farther away from ASEAN's Jakarta headquarters than northern Myanmar, PNG is usually considered to be outside Southeast Asia, according to the Wallace line which delineates Southeast Asia from Australasia, and thus ineligible for membership.
+When the country was granted the observer status in 1976, it was acknowledged that PNG shares the same political and economic region with ASEAN's member states, and was connected geographically, because the country forms half of the island of New Guinea, with the other half consisting of Indonesia's provinces of Papua and West Papua.

 In 2015, PNG appointed a special envoy to deal with matters related to ASEAN, reflecting its determination to expedite becoming a full member of the ASEAN bloc.
 PNG was also taking the necessary steps to prepare itself for integration.